by-jp/www.byjp.me/content/photos/instagram/e4ozvbit3adh4eh2zjm7qahrke/index.md

 - imported
 - from-instagram
 ---
 What's better than 9 hours of swing classes, 4 of circus training and 16 hours of social swing and blues over the bank holiday weekend?
-Yes\!
-Learning new aerials in your breaks\! 😄
+Yes!
+Learning new aerials in your breaks! 😄